Background

 Selu Ltd submitted a Privately Initiated Proposal (PIP) to undertake production and after it was approved to move to the Project Development Phase, according to the PPP Act 2021, they embarked on trials on the already developed 10,000 acres.
 Their proposal was successfully evaluated and negotiations concluded.
 The Project Agreement was finalized, initialized and presented to the PPP committee for approval then Attorney General.
 After its approval it was signed and rolled out with Selu Ltd already on the ground.

-Development of Galana Dam
+Development of Athi Dam (Galana)

 Expansion of Galana Kulalu